U Idioms

 under oath

-- having taken an oath (solemn promise)
+- having taken a formal oath (solemn promise)

 The man was under oath when he spoke before the judge.